ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Compare also with *digital signature*; it verifies the authenticity of the data but not always the entity behind the data.

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
-Later some of these keys are used for creating digital certificate.
+Later some of these keys are used for creating the digital certificate.

-OpenSSL can be used to generate different kind of asymmetric key-pairs.
-We will try out RSA and ECDSA algorithms.

 #### Task 2.1.1.
-Generate RSA and ECDSA/DSA keys of different lengths with OpenSSL.
+Generate RSA and ECDSA keys of different lengths with OpenSSL.
 Private keys are required for time measurement.

+Use both legacy command `genrsa` and newer commands `genpkey` for creating the RSA keys.
+For ECDSA keys, use `ecparam` command.

-Use both legacy commands (genrsa & dsaparam/gendsa) and newer commands (genpkey) and finally compare the results and the time it takes to generate the keys.
+Compare the results and the time it takes to generate the keys.
 It is recommended to try relatively high key length to notice difference (RSA).

-*For ECDSA, use **secp256r1** curve, we will use these keys later on.*
+*For ECDSA, use at least `secp256r1` curve, we will use these keys later on.*
+For comparison, you could try to use `Curve25519` for ECDSA as well.

 Note, that with legacy commands you are expected to generate RSA and DSA keys.
 With newer commands you should generate RSA and ECDSA keys.